ZiedYT/chats-revenge-public/README.md

     - You can specify the title, description and cost
     - Create the rewards you want to use
 - Open the first tab:
-    - If you want to use a reward, make sure the checkbox is ticked.
+    - If you want to use a reward, make sure the checkbox is ticked. (this only affects the channel points rewards)
     - You can specify some parameters like the duration etc...
+- Add the bits extension to your channel, and configure the bits rewards you want to add
+- Advice:
+    - First Tab:
+        - The stackable checkbox affects both channel points and bits
+        - The other configurations on the first tab affect only affects channel points
+    - Configure the bits parameters (eg: duration) in the extension dashboard:
+        - You can create multiple variations each with their bits amount:
+          - Example: Multiple timeout options, the longer the duration the more bits are needed
+      - IF YOU ARE USING TWO VARIATIONS OF THE SAME ACTION (EXAMPLE BITS AND CHANNEL POINTS) MAKE SURE THE STACKABLE PARAMETER IS ON
 - More Info:
     - If you minimize the window you will find the program in your try, right click it
     - fail-safe: press on esc+q and the current effects will expire